quixoftic/HedisToys/README.md

   added to the set.

 hedistoys saddprime [OPTIONS] KEYNAME [VALUE ...]
-  Same as toy 4, but without 'do' notation.
+  Same as the sadd toy, but implemented without 'do' notation.

 hedistoys smembers [OPTIONS] KEYNAME
   Get the members of the given set.